 - Claim-free discounts

-The claim-free discount only adds up to an average $5 – $10 per year, but every dollar counts, especially when you add this discount with others in this list!
+The claim-free discount only adds up to an average of $5 – $10 per year, but every dollar counts.

 Home features and upgrades that improve your security or help to prevent damage to your home can often get you a discount on your insurance.